Chikanz/Duck-Pizza/_games/Afro-Disco.markdown

  - top: github
 ---

-Afro Disco is a game about arranging your dancers into formations to perform dance moves and knock your opponents off the dance floor uuhhhhh
+Dance off against your friends in the game where chess and Smash Brothers collide.
+Carefully arrange your dancers into special formations to activate your funky dance powers and shove your enemies off the dance floor. *Afro Disco* offers an easily to play, but hard to master casual strategy experience on the go.

+Made for Uni with [@EqualzDee](https://www.twitter.com/equalzdee) and [@MaximSrour](https://twitter.com/MaximSrour)